Jonathan Anderson (fashion designer): Early life

-Anderson was born in the town of Magherafelt in Northern Ireland in 1984.
+Jonathan William Anderson was born on 17 September 1984 in the town of Magherafelt in Northern Ireland.
 He is the son of Willie Anderson, who played international rugby for Ireland between 1984 and 1990.
-His mother Heather Buckley worked as a secondary school teacher.
-Anderson has a brother, Thomas who followed his father into professional rugby.
+His mother, Heather Buckley, worked as a secondary school English teacher.
+Anderson has a brother, Thomas, who followed his father into professional rugby.
+His grandfather was a textile designer.

-Anderson grew up in Northern Ireland, but spent a lot of time on the Balearic island of Ibiza, where his parents owned a house.
-He has since said in interviews that the contrasting environments played a big role in shaping his sensibilities as a designer.
+Anderson grew up in Northern Ireland during The Troubles but spent considerable time on the Balearic island of Ibiza, where his parents owned a house.
+He has said in interviews that the contrasting environments played a significant role in shaping his sensibilities as a designer.
+Anderson described his childhood in Northern Ireland as "...car bombs, a town getting blown up.
+It was awful, and really confusing as a child to live through that, but it toughened me up.
+I don’t take anything for granted because I know that life is like a fuse."
 When he was in primary school, he was diagnosed with severe dyslexia.
+In a September 2015 interview with The Guardian, Anderson said, "When I look back at things I'm into today, I always think it's things between (ages) 8 and 15 that influence the most."

-At the age of 18, Anderson moved to the United States to try become an actor.
+At the age of 18, Anderson moved to the United States to try to become an actor.
 He was based in New York City at the Juilliard School, but developed an interest in costume design rather than acting.
-He moved to Dublin shortly after, securing his first fashion-based job at the department store Brown Thomas.
-He later moved to London, graduating from the London College of Fashion in 2005.
+He moved to Dublin shortly afterwards, securing his first fashion-related job at the department store Brown Thomas.
+He later moved to London and graduated from the London College of Fashion in 2005.

 Career

+Prada and own house

 Anderson began his career working as a visual merchandiser for Prada, working for Manuela Pavesi.
-He launched his own menswear collection shortly after in 2008.
-His first collection under the JW Anderson label received critical acclaim.
+He launched his menswear collection under the JW Anderson label shortly after, in 2008, to critical acclaim.
 In 2010, Anderson received sponsorship from the British Fashion Council's Newton committee and subsequently produced his first catwalk collection at London Fashion Week.

-The rising success of his JW Anderson label allowed him to secure a second NewGen sponsorship and led to a collaboration with high-street retailer Topshop in 2012.
-The collaboration was a collection of limited-edition items, known as the JW Anderson x Topshop collection.
+The success of the label allowed Anderson to secure a second NewGen sponsorship.
+A collaboration with high-street retailer Topshop followed, in 2012, a collection of limited-edition items, known as the JW Anderson x Topshop collection.
 It featured clothing and accessories ranging from mini-kilts and paisley prints, to Halloween motifs and included a range of stationery, iPhone cases and Rubik's cubes.
 The collection sold out within hours of it launching.
 Anderson and Topshop scheduled another collaboration to launch a year later, with the release coming in February 2013.

+Later that year, Donatella Versace enlisted him to replace Christopher Kane at Versace's diffusion line Versus, where he showcased his first collection in June at New York's Lexington Armoury.